joinpursuit/Pursuit-Core-Web/full-stack-express/pern-many-to-many/README.md

 # PERN Many to Many

+Here we will be adding users to our app.
+Our users can have many bookmarks, and bookmarks can belong to many users.

+We are only going to implement this functionality on the back-end in this lesson.

 If we add a model `users`

 We can say that `users` have many `reviews`. `reviews` can only belong to one `user` a one to many relationship we've seen with `bookmarks` and reviews.